 The color red was specifically chosen because it is a favorite of the Armstrong family in addition to representing SMU.
 Also, red symbolizes strength, power, determination, passion and love.
 These qualities represent the characteristics we feel the Armstrong Commons embodies.
 The color gold was chosen to symbolize the gold dome of our cupola.

 Underneath the Armstrong name are five lines.
 The five lines represent the five inaugural members of the RCLC.
-In addition, the lines are symbolic of vineyard rows, a nod to the Armstrong family.
+In addition, the lines are symbolic of vineyard rows, representative of the Armstrong family and their vineyard, Epoch Estate Wines.

 A Mind Conscious of Integrity || Mens Conscia Recti